Greywhale/desktop-edh/README.md

 $ npm run build:linux
 ```

+default damage source should be turn player Try new UI Get feedback

 ### BUG List
 0) turn rendering still buggy, sometimes disappears on add.
 I assume something is fighting over state?
-2) css is a little off on overlay
+1) css is a little off on overlay
-7) change opacity to work with black on black
+2) change opacity to work with black on black
-8) default damage source should be turn player
-9) click off should minimize popover
-12) add col borders to table (change color?)
+3) add col borders to table (change color?)
-13) sometimes you have to doubleclick damage to enter
+4) sometimes you have to doubleclick damage to enter
-4) reset switch to neg
-6) dmg counter at 0

 ### TODO LIST
 0) pass turn using mouse?
-1) monarchy (change background of bar into crown png or something)
 2) Click to enlarge
 3) Integrate with scryfall
 4) Timer